yoyogias/botframework-sdk/specs/SdkPipelinesList.md

 # Bot Framework SDK Pipelines List
 Below is a list of pipelines and their .yml files for building and publishing the SDK products.
 They are grouped by project, builds/releases, product, and build name.
+This shows the builds as of 2/20/2020.
+Some may have changed since.
+For the most up-to-date representation, please use the links below.

 For an overview, see the [Bot Framework SDK Product Pipelines Overview](BotFrameworkSdkPipelinesOverview.md) document.